wardbox/letmecook/README.md

 ## TODOS

+photos for recipe
+- upload to s3
+- presigned urls

 submit recipe
 - fairly simple but strict guidelines similar to building codes for happy city
 - picture required, high quality (some res + stylistic)